Suzanne Alaywan

-Suzanne Alaywan (born 1974) is a poet and painter.
+Suzanne Alaywan (born 1974) is a Lebanese-Iraqi poet and painter.
 She has admitted to Joan Miró as being inspiration to her work, in addition to Japanese art.
 She writes predominantly in Arabic.

 Personal life

-Born in Beirut to a Lebanese father and Iraqi mother.
+Born in Beirut to an Iraqi father and Lebanese mother.
 Due to the Lebanese civil war, Alaywan spent her adolescent years between Andalus, Paris, and Cairo.
 She attended the American School of Paris, graduating in 1992.
 In 1997 she graduated from the faculty of Journalism and Media in the American University of Cairo.

 Publications

 Since 1994, Alaywan has published nine collections of poetry, several of which have been translated.